Julian Gressel: Professional

+Atlanta United

 Ahead of the 2017 MLS SuperDraft, Gressel signed a senior college contract with Major League Soccer.
 Per league policy the terms were not disclosed.
 On January 13, 2017, Gressel was selected by expansion side Atlanta United FC in the first round with the eighth overall pick.
 Gressel made his professional debut for Atlanta United on March 5 in a 1–2 loss against New York Red Bulls.
 Gressel won the 2017 MLS Rookie of the Year honors, playing mostly as a central midfielder for manager Tata Martino.
 In 2018, Gressel was a key player for the MLS Cup Champions, playing mostly as a right midfielder and right wingback.
 Gressel starting 33 matches and assisting 14 times in league play, forming a key relationship with striker Josef Martinez and becoming one of the best crossers in the league.
 Gressel contributed to another successful Atlanta in 2019 for new manager Frank de Boer, assisting 12 times.

+D.C.
+United

 On January 21, 2020, D.C.
 United acquired Gressel from Atlanta United for $750,000 in Targeted Allocation Money.
 Gressel made his debut for D.C. on February 29, 2020, in the season opener against the Colorado Rapids.
 Gressel scored his first goal for D.C.
 United on August 29 in a 1–4 loss against the Philadelphia Union.
 Gressel finished the 2021 season with 13 assists, the third most in the league.

+Vancouver Whitecaps

 On July 15, 2022, Gressel was traded to the Vancouver Whitecaps in exchange for up to $900,000 in General Allocation Money.

+Columbus Crew

+On July 21, 2023, Columbus Crew acquired Gressel from Vancouver Whitecaps FC in exchange for $550,000 of guaranteed General Allocation Money ($275,000 in 2023 and $275,000 in 2024).
+Vancouver could receive up to an additional $300,000 in GAM (2024–2026) based on conditional terms of the agreement.

+Inter Miami

+On January 9, 2024, Inter Miami announced that they had signed Gressel as a free agent on a three-year deal with an option for a further year.
+Gressel made his 2024 Inter Miami season debut in a match against Real Salt Lake on February 25, 2024, ending in a 2–0 win.

+Minnesota United

+On April 29, 2025, Minnesota United announced that it had signed Gressel to a contract through 2026 with an option for 2027.
+He made his debut for Minnesota United getting subbed in a 3–0 win against Austin FC.